-When a parent does not live in the same home as a child they are not automatically guaranteed visitation.
+When a parent does not live in the same home as a child, they are not automatically guaranteed visitation.
 When the two parents do not live together or the child is under the care of another adult the parents may be prevented from seeing their child.
-Understanding visitation rights and how to establish them is important.
+Understanding visitation rights and how to establish them is crucial.

 Establishing Visitation Rights

 Visitation rights can also be established by courts.
-Proper documents are important to ensure that what is put into the court order is what is desired, will work for the parties, and enforcement.
-To accomplish this, documents need to be filled out completely and filed with the courts.
+Proper documents are essential to ensure that what is put into the court order is what is desired, will work for the parties, and enforcement.
+Documents need to be filled out completely and filed with the courts to accomplish this.
 A court may have additional requirements for determining what visitation rights a person should have.

 Length and timing of visitation, supervision during the visitation and how any violations are handled are commonly included in the court order or agreement.
 A good visitation agreement can also be changed if the situations surrounding the parents or child change.

 People often have the following types of questions: